 Jamaican Cornmeal Porridge (recipe)

-Earlier this year I was asked to share Five (Foodie) Things Most People Don’t Know About Me.
+In 2007 I was asked to share Five (Foodie) Things Most People Don’t Know About Me.
 One of them was that cornmeal porridge is one of my ultimate comfort foods.
-Last month when I was quite ill I had more than my fair share of it as a result (it was one of the few things that I could keep down!).
+My Jamaican mother made it regularly for me as a child, particularly if I was unwell or feeling particularly downtrodden.
 Cornmeal porridge holds a very special place in the Jamaican food psyche.
-Its prominence was highlighted in the Fall/Winter 2006 issue of Jamaican Eats
+Its prominence was highlighted in the Fall/Winter 2006 issue of (the now defunct?)
+Jamaican Eats

 Excerpt: